kazeraniman/FlappyBirdClone/attribution.md

 [pipe.png](Art/Environment/pipe.png) and [pipe-top](Art/Environment/pipe-top.png) created by Hannah Cohan and Stafford McIntyre of the PlatForge project, and posted by thomaswp of Open Game Art.
 The submission may be found [here](https://opengameart.org/content/2d-object-pack) and their profile may be found [here](https://opengameart.org/users/thomaswp).
 Further art from PlatForge may be found [here](http://opengameart.org/content/art-from-platforge).
 [full-pipe.png](Art/Environment/full-pipe.png) is a combination of the pipe.png and pipe-top.png pieces.

+## Fonts

+[Arcadepix Plus.ttf](Fonts/Arcadepix Plus.ttf) created by Jimmy Campbell of DaFont.
+The submission may be found [here](https://www.dafont.com/arcadepix-plus.font) and their profile may be found [here](https://www.dafont.com/jimmy-campbell.d5241).